jmbtutor/command-line-talk-2018-07/README.md

 script instead of the real `ls`.

+## Pipes

+"Do one thing and do it well, and text is the universal interface"; this is the Unix philosophy.
+Unix programs are encouraged to follow this philosophy and users are encouraged to take advantage of this.

+One of the ways that this philosophy is expressed is through pipes and pipelines.
+A shell pipe, which uses the `|` operator, allows you to take the output of a command and connect it to the input of another.

+For example, to display the names of the first five positive emoji (denoted by a 1 in the fourth column of the CSV file) in the last 50 lines of `emoji-rank.csv`:

+    tail -n 50 emoji-rank.csv | grep -m 5 ',1,' | cut -f 1 -d ','

+"Take the last 50 lines of the file `emoji-rank.csv` (`tail`), keep only lines matching the regex `,1,` and only the first five of those (`grep`), then split the line on `,` and output the first field."

+Or something a little more applicable to the job, processing JSON returned from an API endpoint:

+    curl -s 'https://api.github.com/users/groupby/repos' | jq -r '.[].full_name'

 ## Reading from and writing to files

 Programs have a number of file descriptors from which they can read and